What do I need to start a cherry shrimp tank?

 Let’s talk about turning your shrimp tank into a shrimp paradise.
 Plants and decorations aren’t just about making your tank look good.
 They provide hiding spots, breeding grounds, and even food sources for your cherry shrimp.
 But what plants and decorations should you include?

 When it comes to plants, cherry shrimp are quite adaptable.
 They love plants with broad leaves like Anubias and Java Fern, which provide great surfaces for grazing.
-Mosses, such as Java Moss or Christmas Moss, are also a big hit.
+Mosses, such as Java MossOpens in a new tab. or Christmas Moss, are also a big hit.
 They offer excellent cover and are a favorite breeding ground.
 Plus, the intricate structures of mosses are perfect for trapping tiny food particles, making them a buffet for your shrimplets.

 Floating plants like Duckweed or Frogbit can also be a great addition.
 They help control nitrates and provide shade, mimicking the natural habitats of cherry shrimp.